 By Michael Lanza

 There are a lot of tents out there.
 How do you choose between them?
 Backpackers come in different sizes and have different needs and preferences in a tent.
-In testing scores of backcountry tents over the past two decades, for reviews in Backpacker Magazine and this blog, I’ve seen the best and the worst—and gotten a sense of what to look for in a tent and how to help people pick out one they like.
+In testing scores of backcountry tents for over two decades, for reviews in Backpacker Magazine and this blog, I’ve seen the best and the worst—and gotten a sense of what to look for in a tent and how to help people pick out one they like.
 Here are my five simple tips for finding a tent you’ll love.

 #1 Read the Reviews